 Sponsor(s) of a Motion.
 Every motion submitted to the Senate President shall be accompanied by the name, campus affiliation, and email address of each sponsor of the motion.

 Notice of Motion.
 The date of the notice of motion to the Senate shall be included in the information about the motion sent to the Senate President and Senate Executive Secretary.
 Official notice of motion must be submitted in writing or email to the Senate Executive Coordinator and the Senate President for each motion prior to its consideration by the Senate.
 Notice of motion shall be generally given in a Senate meeting at least one month prior to its formal discussion on the Senate floor in order to provide sufficient time for Senators to comprehend and examine the motion.
-When that conventional requirement cannot be met, the sponsors shall give notice of motion at least 21 calendar days (3 weeks) prior the next Senate meeting.
-The only exceptions to the 21 day rule shall be for motions sponsored by internal Senate Committees (e.g,.
-Senate Executive Committee, Senate Rules Committee, Senate Budget Committee, Senate Nomination Committee, and the Committee on Committees; see Article 5) which shall have 15 calendar days to give notice to the Senate Executive Coordinator and Senate President.

 Motion.
 The exact wording of the motion to be presented to the Senate shall be placed in this section.